- Telephone 0131 229 1537

-Elegant Thai successfully placing new spin on traditional favourites.
+Elegant Thai successfully placing a new spin on traditional favourites.

 This review is taken from the current (2016) edition.

 Understated, calm and hidden, Passorn is a soothing escape from hectic Tollcross.
 The simple, modern décor reflects attention to detail and is executed with confidence, much like the eye-catching plates emerging from the kitchen.
 At times, food artistry can become distracting or a displacement for something lacking elsewhere, but not at Passorn where the harmony on the plate works at every sensory level.
 Start with seared scallops, springy with moisture and laced with an attention-grabbing dressing of mint, coriander and kaffir lime leaf.
 Spicy Thai tenderloin beef salad is powered by lemongrass, chilli and Passorn’s tamarind dressing.
 Mains include traditional curries, such as the moreish red choo chee curry with jumbo king prawns and Thai sweet basil.
 From the wok, their signature dish, the spicy pad cha, can be toned up or down to suit palates and is particularly good with crisp sea bass, where the mixed Thai herbs, chilli and Thai eggplant bathe the fish in their spicy complexity without overwhelming it.
 Black rice pudding completes a stylish meal.

 - High point: Beautifully prepared and presented dishes